Gemfibrozil reduces fat (lipid) levels. Take your doses about half an hour before a meal.

 - Store in a cool, dry place, away from direct heat and light.

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are taking.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Maufacturer’s PIL, Lopid® 300 mg Capsules & 600 mg Film-coated Tablets; Pfizer Limited, The electronic Medicines Compendium.
-Dated March 2011.
+Manufacturer’s PIL, Lopid® 300 mg Capsules and 600 mg Film-coated Tablets; Pfizer Limited, The electronic Medicines Compendium.
+Dated September 2019.

 British National Formulary, 78th Edition (Sep 2019); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.